americanexpress/create-using-template/README.md

 ##### `generatorOptions` object, optional

-These values allow you to configure some of the things the generator does.
+These values allow you to configure some things the generator does.

 * `postGenerationMessage`: If specified, this string will be printed after all other output, you can use it to give final information to the user, such as 'run `npm run start` to get started'
 * `defaultBranchName`: This string will be used as the branch name for the git initialization.
 Defaults to main `main`